JereKuusela/valheim-expand_world/README.md

 Locations are pregenerated at world generation.
 You must use `genloc` command to redistribute them on unexplored areas after making any changes.
 For already explored areas, you need to use Upgrade World mod.

-- prefab: Identifier of the location object.
+- prefab: Identifier of the location object or name of blueprint.
 Check wiki for available locations.
 Hidden ones work too.
 - enabled (default: `true`): Quick way to disable this entry.
 - biome: List of possible biomes.
 - biomeArea: List of possible biome areas (edge = zones with multiple biomes, median = zones with only a single biome).